1980

 LP ‘Troublemaker’ (Mercury 9111 063).
 Producer: Geoff Workman.
 Sound

 engineers: Geoff Workman and Buford T. Jones (Truly).
-Recorded in L.A. and
+Recorded in Los

 - Truly (Carl Levy) -KR on guitar and backing vocals